media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 1. Media -> Media Cleaner

 == Changelog ==

+= 6.3.2 (2022/03/22) =
+* Fix: Better support for WebP.
+* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be the best Database Cleaner.
+You can find it on WordPress: https://wordpress.org/plugins/database-cleaner.
+Let me know what you think, I will make it better for you!

 = 6.3.1 (2022/03/15) =
 * Add: Do not rely on the Media Trash anymore (MEDIA_TRASH)!